 BINATIONAL SCHOOL OF PSYCHOTHERAPY

-Project Rozana’s vision is to improve the mental health of trauma-affected children and adolescents in the West Bank, Gaza and Israel by building capacity in the provision of quality mental health care.
-It is a bold initiative that is also designed to challenge the prejudices that exist on both sides.
+Project Rozana’s vision is to improve the lives of trauma-affected children and adolescents in the West Bank, Gaza and Israel by building mental health care capacity.

-The inaugural cohort of students attending the Binational School all worked at the multiple coalfaces of the conflict zone, all dealing with trauma, its causes and its outcomes on a daily basis.
-Students were exposed to a wide variety of interventions in order to help them upskill and enhance their career advancement in clinical and child psychotherapy.
+Students will be exposed to a wide variety of interventions to help them upskill and enhance their careers in clinical and child psychotherapy.

-Our aim is for the Binational School of Psychotherapy to become a World Health Organisation (WHO)-accredited school, training and preparing 60 Israeli and Palestinian post graduate psychotherapists within a 42-month cycle.
-Mental health professionals (psychiatrists, psychologists and social workers) will be trained in the latest cutting-edge theories and research findings in the field of youth trauma treatment.
+Mental health professionals (psychiatrists, psychologists and social workers) will be trained in the latest theories and research in youth trauma treatment.